goss-org/goss/README.md

 * TAP
 * JUnit
 * nagios - Nagios/Sensu compatible output /w exit code 2 for failures.
+* prometheus - Prometheus compatible output /w values: 0 for successful, 1 for failed and 2 for skipped tests.
 * silent - No output.
 Avoids exposing system information (e.g. when serving tests as a healthcheck endpoint).

 ## Community Contributions